Making a contribution to Egeria - Step-by-Step¶

 Create your contribution - typically using the IDE.
 You need to create a new markdown file, add your message to the file and then add a link to the README.md file.
 Both of these files should use Markdown and include license and copyright statements top and bottom of the file just like this file: License File Example.

-(There is more information on licences in the Developer Guidelines.)
+(There is more information on licences in the Contributor Guidelines.)

 Test your changes to make sure your new function works and nothing else has broken.
 Since this is a document change, there should be no impact on the code - so running these tests is to check that nothing has changed by accident.

-Initiate the request to include your changes into the master branch of Egeria.
+Initiate the request to include your changes into the main branch of Egeria.

-Once the PR is in place, GitHub will check the DCOs for you commits, and then run a full build on Java 8 and Java 11.
-The Egeria maintainers will review your contribution and may ask ask you to make changes to it.
-When it is acceptable, they will merge it into master and your contribution is complete.
+Once the PR is in place, GitHub will check the DCOs for you commits, and then run a full build on Java 17.
+The Egeria maintainers will review your contribution and may ask you to make changes to it.
+When it is acceptable, they will merge it into main and your contribution is complete.